What You Need to Know About Wrongful Death Settlements in Colorado

 What Types of Damages Are There in Wrongful Death Cases?

-• Medical expenses related to your loved ones final injury or illness
+• Medical expenses related to your loved one’s final injury or illness

 • Funeral and burial expenses